Lalitj03/rn-materio-ui/README.md

 }
 ```

-> **Coming Soon:** Custom theme support will be available in the next version, allowing you to override default colors and styling.
+> Materio UI has a powerful theme architecture that allows for deep customization.
+You can override default colors, typography, spacing, and even component-specific styles.
+See our [Theme Architecture Guide](docs/THEME_ARCHITECTURE.md) for more details.

 ## Contributing